Azure/aad-pod-identity/docs/tutorial/README.md

 The three CRDs are:

-- azureAssignedIdentity: Do not create these, they will be auto-created by the azureIdentityController
+- azureAssignedIdentity: Do not create these objects, they will be auto-created by the azureIdentityController
 - azureIdentityBinding: Binds pods to an Azure Id.
 You will create these.
 - azureIdentity: Provides the cluster with the ability to assign an identity to a pod.
 You will create these.

+> Note: this step may be eliminated in the future.

 ### 2.2.
 Deploy the required infrastructure on the cluster